 There were 50,000 deaths in traffic in 1981.
 If that trend had continued, given the traffic increase, we would have more than 120,000 traffic deaths per year now.
 To put things in perspective, there were 36,096 traffic-related deaths in 2019.
 The fatality rate per 100 million miles has dropped from 3.5 in 1981 to 1.10 in 2019.
 So we are much safer than we were before, but there is still a long way to go.

-6. People in South Carolina are three times more likely to die in a car crash than in Massachusetts.
+6. In 2019, people in South Carolina were three times more likely to die in a car crash than in Massachusetts.

-Local traffic accidents reports show that South Carolina has the highest fatality rate per 100 million miles traveled – 1.83.
-The lowest fatality rate is in Massachusetts, only 0.54 (The nation’s average was 1.13 in 2018).
+Local traffic accidents reports show that in 2019, South Carolina had the highest fatality rate per 100 million miles traveled – 1.73.
+The lowest fatality rate was in Massachusetts, only 0.51.
 What’s interesting is that the residents of Massachusetts don’t really like wearing seatbelts.
 Only 82% of vehicle occupants are observed wearing them.

 7. Low-income countries have ten times higher traffic death rates than rich countries.